Tax cluster

 ✓Cryptocurrency assets

 Mandatory declaration since 2023.
-A 0.2% tax on value + 26–33% on gains at sale.
+Tax 0.2% of value + 26–33% on capital gains upon sale.
 More details in a separate article.

 Better to declare late than not at all